Level/abstract-level/README.md

 ### `sublevel = db.sublevel(name[, options])`

 Create a [sublevel](#sublevel) that has the same interface as `db` (except for additional, implementation-specific methods) and prefixes the keys of operations before passing them on to `db`.
-The `name` argument is required and must be a string.
+The `name` argument is required and must be a string, or an array of strings (explained further below).

 ```js
 const example = db.sublevel('example')